This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 A hosted payment page can be customized with the use of skins to better match the whole UI and experience of the merchant's site, and/or to be optimized for mobile devices.

-Although hosted payment pages are the easiest way to integrate a website with the Adyen payments platform, we recommend integration through the Hosting the CSE library to achieve better payment conversion and more flexible customizability.
+Although hosted payment pages are an easy way to integrate a website with the Adyen payments platform, we recommend using Pay by Link, or you can integrate with Drop-in or Components for a better shopper experience.

 In-app payments (or Mobile payments)

 Payments made by shoppers via mobile apps.
 These payments are usually made with cards or local payment methods, and utilize either native mobile APIs or web pages optimized for mobile (also called as mobile web).

 Other types of electronic payments include ecommerce and in-store, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
 Adyen allows its merchants to accept omnichannel payments (ecommerce, in app and in store).

 Integrated Circuit Card (ICC)/Chip